 Nearly three billion animals were killed, injured or displaced during the 2019-2020 bushfires.
-Not only was native wildlife decimated, tens of thousands of farm animals and domestic pets either perished or were evacuated and required emergency boarding.
-The Royal Commission into National Natural Disaster Arrangements58 describes how evacuation centres were overwhelmed and unable to accommodate all the domestic animals needing care and management.
-Some people put their lives at risk to evacuate those domestic animals that could not be transported to, or accommodated by, evacuation facilities, with many unwilling to be separated from their pet or leave them in potentially smoke-affected areas outdoors.
+Tens of thousands of farm animals and domestic pets either perished or were evacuated and required emergency boarding.
+The Royal Commission into National Natural Disaster Arrangements (2020, p.280) describes how evacuation centres were overwhelmed and unable to accommodate all the domestic animals needing care and management.
+Some people put their lives at risk to evacuate domestic animals that could not be transported to, or accommodated by, evacuation facilities, with many unwilling to be separated from their pet or leave them in potentially smoke-affected areas outdoors.
 The Royal Commission recommends that evacuation centres review and update their plans to cater for people who are evacuating with animals.
-This view is supported by the Final Report of the NSW Bushfire Inquiry59, which recommends that evacuation protocols and procedures be developed to ensure appropriate support is provided for people and their animals, including a process for animal registration at evacuation centres and effective identification of overflow sites when preferred facilities are at capacity.
-The RSPCA likewise highlight that boarding kennels need to be prepared for various eventualities, including their own evacuation or sudden influxes of animals needing food, medicines, treatment and places to rest60.
+This view is supported by the Final Report of the NSW Bushfire Inquiry, which recommends that evacuation protocols and procedures be developed to ensure appropriate support is provided for people and their animals, including a process for animal registration at evacuation centres and effective identification of overflow sites when preferred facilities are at capacity.
+The RSPCA likewise highlight that boarding kennels need to be prepared for various eventualities, including their own evacuation or sudden influxes of animals needing food, medicines, treatment and places to rest.